 Meet our electrolysis practitioner at The Angel Laser Clinic:

 Sarah Tayeby Joined The Angel Laser Clinic in 2011 and has established herself as a lead medical aesthetics practitioner.
 Sarah takes great interest in every individual.
 Patients can be assured of her kind and understanding nature and benefit from her extensive experience and attention to detail.She likes to do what she preaches and leads an example of a healthy lifestyle Sarah has achieved qualifications in: advanced electrolysis, pulsed dye laser for the treatment of birthmarks and warts, basic cosmetic dermatology at Harley street, microsclerotherapy with Whiteley Clinic, skin peels, Pastiche Melanogenesis and Pigmentation, laser rejuvenation, tattoo removal, laser hair removal, laser therapy for vascular and pigmented lesions, dermaroller, dermapen, VTCT L3 in Anatomy and Physiology.

 For electrolysis Sarah uses the Spectrum Elite from Instantron.
 It produces faster treatments and it is less uncomfortable for the patient.

-For more information about Electrolysis in London and permanent hair removal, please contact us at our hair removal clinic in Highbury and Islington.
+For more information about Electrolysis in London and laser hair removal, please contact us at our clinic in Highbury and Islington.